anasakhomach/simplified-aicv/.trae/rules/project_rules.md

   3. Rules of Implementation & Code

-   1. Functions Over Classes: You are not permitted to create new classes.
-The only classes in this project will be the Pydantic models in models.py and the AppState TypedDict.
+   1. Functions Over Classes: You are not permitted to create new classes, with one exception: chains.py is permitted to define local, temporary Pydantic models for the sole purpose of parsing LLM output before it is transferred to the canonical StructuredCV model.
+The only other classes in this project will be the Pydantic models in models.py and the AppState TypedDict.
 All logic in nodes.py and chains.py must be implemented as standalone functions.
    2. One Chain, One Task: Each function in chains.py must create one LCEL chain that performs a single, specific generation task (e.g., generate qualifications, parse a JD).
    3. Nodes Orchestrate, Chains Create: The job of a node in nodes.py is to orchestrate.
 It prepares data from the AppState and calls a chain.
 The